FreeTaxUSA Free File Edition

 Cost to prepare state tax return: Free for filers in 21 states who meet the federal free requirement and $12.95 for other filers

 Time: Approximately two hours to prepare a basic federal and state tax return

 Notable Features: Contextual help, extension filings, refund maximizer, bookmarks

 Rating: 3.5 stars out of 5 (Reviews of Free File Tax Preparation Programs)

 Navigation and User Interface:

 FreeTaxUSA's user interface is easy to use with no downloads or special plugins required.
-The user interface does not provide pictures like TurboTax, but the software does vary the colors and boldness of the font.
-The top-level navigation enables the end user to jump to account information, personal information, income, deductions and credits, miscellaneous topics, summary, state, and filing.
-Clicking on a down-arrow from the top-level navigation reveals a menu path to navigate to a specific section of the program.
+The user interface does not provide pictures like TurboTax, but the software does vary the colors and boldness of fonts for a unique style.

 The top-level navigation tabs enable the end user to jump to personal information, income, deductions and credits, miscellaneous topics, summary, state, and filing.
 Clicking on a down-arrow from the top-level navigation reveals a menu path to navigate to a specific section of the program.
 This can help a user to save and return to various parts of their filing while it is still in draft mode.

 Off to the right-hand side of the pages, FreeTaxUSA has a Support Center.
 The Support Center is where one finds a search box for help with the program and links to contact support along with popular help topics including: Top Issues, Help with this Page, Where Do I Enter?, and a Deduction Dictionary.

 Users can also access the homepage, account information, and support through each page’s topline header.
 Each account profile has some extra security measures including the option to add two-step verification.